Mic92/sops-nix/README.md

 on the target machine to files specified in the NixOS configuration at activation time.
 It also adjusts file permissions/owner/group.
 It uses either host ssh keys or GPG keys for decryption.
-In future we will also support cloud key management APIs such as AWS KMS, GCP KMS, Azure Key Vault.
+In future we will also support cloud key management APIs such as AWS KMS, GCP KMS, Azure Key Vault or Hashicorp's vault.

 ## Features